-Does your Town Allow Chicken?
+Does My Town Allow Chickens?

-Not all towns do.
+Very few municipalities do not.
 Check before you get chickens.
 Inquire with your local Health Inspector.

 The City of Johannesburg allows us to keep up to ten hens without needing a permit (Act No. 32 of 2000, Part 4, Section 129).

 The City of Cape Town allows us to keep up to five hens without needing a permit.
 No roosters are permitted (SMC 05/09/05, Paragraph 12).